First-class training from first-class emergency medicine physicians

 Immediate excercise treadmill testing

-The majority of patients with nondiagnostic tests are discharged from the emergency department with referral for outpatient management.
+Patients with positive IETTs are admitted for further evaluation and those with negative tests are discharged from the emergency department.
+The majority of patients with nondiagnostic (non-ischemic) tests are discharged from the emergency department with referral for outpatient management.
 With this approach, nearly 90% of patients previously identified as requiring admission to exclude an ACS, can be safely discharged.
 This strategy has provided a safe, efficient and cost-effective method of stratifying this patient population into those requiring admission and those who can be discharged and managed as outpatients.
 This program improves utilization of telemetry beds, affords vital cost savings and maintains sound patient care.

 As anticipated, this experience with IETT has been an area of active clinical research.
-This area of further cooperation between emergency medicine and cardiology has resulted in presentations at national meetings and in scientific papers 1-9 and is an important area of growth in the CPEU.
+This area of further cooperation between emergency medicine and cardiology has resulted in presentations at national meetings and in scientific papers 1-18 and is an important area of growth in the CPEU.

 Conclusions and future directions